xgdsmileboy/GenPat/README.md

 ## III.
 How to run

-*GenPath* was traditionally developed as an Maven project with IntelliJ, you can simply import this project to your workspace and run it as a common Java program or contribute it.
+*GenPat* was traditionally developed as an Maven project with IntelliJ, you can simply import this project to your workspace and run it as a common Java program or contribute it.
 The main class is **mfix.Main**, and for the running option please refer to the [Running Options](#user-content-running-options).

 * As it is a maven project, a simpler method to build it is using the command line with `mvn package`, which will generate a runnable `jar` file in the `artifact` directory.
 (NOTE: Please ensure you have configured Java&Maven environment first)